LATAEVIA/EMBER-Wk3-Question-Answer/README.md

 ## Description

-_This is an end-of-week project for my twelfth week at Epicodus.
+_This is an end-of-week project for my thirteenth week at Epicodus.
 It is a web application that mimics a message board.
 Users can view, add and edit questions, and add answers to existing questions._

 ## Prerequisites